Murciana Goat: Goat Breed Profile and Information

 Origin

-The Murciana goat is a Spanish breed of goat that is famous for its ability to transform food from the arid steppes of the Mediterranean into milk that is rich in flavor, rich in texture, and ideally suited for manufacturing cheese.
+The Murciana goat is a Spanish breed of goat famous for transforming food from the arid steppes of the Mediterranean into milk rich in flavor and texture and ideally suited for manufacturing cheese.

 Murciana goat is both attractive and hardy.
 The Murciana has spent decades grazing the hot, dry grasslands of this arid region, which are native to the province of Murcia, which is located in the southeast of Spain.

-With the Spanish Ministry of Agriculture’s assistance, local shepherds were responsible for developing the breed into the ultimate low-maintenance grazing machine through meticulous selection.
+With the Spanish Ministry of Agriculture’s assistance, local shepherds developed the breed into the ultimate low-maintenance grazing machine through meticulous selection.

 Murcianas have exceptional talents for migration and are willing to travel great distances in quest of any kind of food, including wild plants and grasses native to the area and by-products of agricultural production.